onlinecodewithme/isaac-robotics/src/tracked_robot/HARDWARE_TROUBLESHOOTING.md

 # ODrive Hardware Troubleshooting Guide

-Based on the persistent `AXIS_ERROR_MOTOR_FAILED` (0x801) error that couldn't be resolved with software, this guide focuses on checking the physical hardware setup.
+Based on the persistent `AXIS_ERROR_MOTOR_FAILED` (0x801) error that couldn't be resolved with software even with higher current settings, this guide focuses on checking the physical hardware setup.

+⚠️ **CRITICAL:** After attempting calibration with 25A current limit and 15A calibration current, we're still seeing the error.
+This almost certainly indicates a hardware issue.

 ## Quick Hardware Checklist